BioLockJ-Dev-Team/BioLockJ/mkdocs/user-guide/docs/Getting-Started.md

 BioLockJ will shut down appropriately on its own when a pipeline either completes or fails.

-_Sometimes_, it is necissary to shut down the program pre-maturely.
+_Sometimes_, it is necessary to shut down the program pre-maturely.

 This is not an ideal exit and the steps depend on your environment.
 The main program is terminated by killing the java process.
 Any worker-processes that are still in progress will need to be shut down directly (or allowed to time out).